codeninja-ru/jscss/README.md

 }
 ```

-You can put variables into style blocks
+You can put variables into style blocks.
+They'll be scoped inside the block.

 ``` javascript
 .className {